CAE Reafing and Use of English Test 1

 Ad hoc (adj, Latin) — made for a particular purpose.
 We are going to have an ad hoc meeting about company’s new policy in five minutes.

 Insight (n) — ability to see and understand something clearly and quickly.
-Her political insight is was helped her to climb the career ladder so swiftly.
+Her political insight is what helped her climb the career ladder so swiftly.

 From scratch (phr v) — from the ground up, from nothing.